Repetitions

 When given the string rwxr--r--

-and returns.
+and stops.
 The other possible

 match, which is the entire string, isn’t found, because the repetition is “too lazy”.